 Andrew K. McAllister is a Washington, D.C., attorney and member of Holland & Knight's International Trade Group and Foreign Corrupt Practices Act (FCPA) Team.
 He focuses on export controls, sanctions, customs, antidumping (AD) and countervailing duties (CVD), anti-corruption and industrial security.

-Mr. McAllister also counsels a wide range of clients regarding import matters before U.S. Customs and Border Protection (CBP), including seizures, classification, valuation, country of origin and preferential duty treatment under the Generalized System of Preferences (GSP) and Free Trade Agreements (FTAs).
+Mr. McAllister also counsels a wide range of clients regarding import matters before U.S. Customs and Border Protection (CBP), including seizures, classification, valuation, country of origin and preferential duty treatment under the Generalized System of Preferences (GSP) and free trade agreements (FTAs), including the North America Free Trade Agreement (NAFTA).
 He has experience related to court actions at the U.S. Court of International Trade (CIT) involving import matters.

 Leveraging his prior government experience at the U.S. Department of Commerce (DOC), he also advises clients on the AD and CVD laws administered by the DOC and the U.S. International Trade Commission (USITC).
 He has represented foreign companies and U.S. importers in a number of diverse industries, including steel, solar, agriculture, chemicals, furniture and construction materials.
 These efforts include dumping and subsidization issues before the DOC and injury issues before the USITC.
 He also has experience in other trade remedy laws, including Section 201 (safeguard investigations), Section 232 (national security investigations), and Section 301 (technology transfer/intellectual property investigations).